hleclerc/Hpipe/README.md

 l_21:
   if ( data[ -1 ] != 'f' ) goto l_2;
 l_6:
-  if ( data >= end_m1 ) goto c_2;
+  // end of the buffer (different styles are possible) if ( data >= end_m1 ) goto c_2;
   ++data;
 l_22: